Mexico Economic Outlook

 Average real GDP growth of 1.5% over the last decade.

-Mexico's fiscal deficit over the last decade was generally moderate by emerging market and Latin American standards, even during the depths of the pandemic.
+Mexico's fiscal deficit averaged 2.5% of GDP in the decade to 2023.
 This reflected cautious fiscal policy under President López Obrador.
 However, the deficit widened markedly in 2023 due to pre-election spending.
 Find out more on our dedicated page.

-Over the last decade, Mexico's unemployment rate has remained below 5%, despite spiking during the pandemic.
+The unemployment rate averaged 3.7% in the decade to 2024.
 The unemployment has generally been on a downward trend, and reached the lowest rate since the early 2000s at the end of 2023.
 For more information on Mexico's unemployment click here.

-Mexico's inflation over the last decade was marked by variability but averaged around 4%.
+Inflation averaged 4.7% in the decade to 2024.
 The country faced several economic challenges, including currency fluctuations, changes in fiscal policies, and external economic shocks.
 The COVID-19 pandemic temporarily increased inflation, but the Bank of Mexico's monetary policy tightening helped stabilize it towards the end of 2022.
 Go to our Mexico inflation page for extra insight.

-Mexico's central bank policy rates over the last decade varied in response to economic conditions.
+Mexico's monetary policy rate ended 2024 at 10.00%, up from 3.00% a decade earlier.
 Initially, rates were increased to control inflation, but were cut to stimulate growth during economic slowdowns, particularly during the COVID-19 pandemic.
 Post-pandemic, the focus shifted to controlling rising inflation, leading to increased rates.
 See our Mexico monetary policy page for additional details.

 Q&A: